 There are two municipal 18-hole golf courses in Pocatello.
 The privately owned Juniper Hills Country Club offers golf, tennis, swimming, dining and social events.

 The Greenbelt, part of the Portneuf Greenway, runs for 12 miles along the Portneuf River and is great for hiking, biking, and bird watching.
 Fishing, boating, cross country and downhill skiing, climbing, and water skiing round out the many outdoor recreational opportunities in and near Pocatello.

 Pocatello has also been ranked on the Forbes list of Best Small Towns for Business.
 The city and outlying areas provide a plentiful and available labor force.
 Idaho State University’s Business & Technology Center provides assistance and training for new and existing businesses.
-Other major businesses and employers are On Semiconductors, Union Pacific Railroad, Amy’s Kitchen, J.R.Simplot Co., Convergys and the cities of Pocatello and Chubbuck.

 The City is rich in music and art.
 The calendars of the Jensen Grand Concert Hall of the Stephens Performing Arts Center list a wide variety of concerts and entertainment.
 First Friday Art Walk is hosted by the downtown merchants throughout the entire year.
 The work of area artists and musicians is on display and don’t miss the antique shops!
 There are many venues for the aspiring gymnast, actor/actress and dancer, to train or to participate in local events.